Boomexe/Recycling-and-Global-Warming/README.md

 # Recycling-and-Global-Warming

-This is a remaster of the original game both I and @Awesomeplayer165 made
+This is a remaster of the original game both me and @Awesomeplayer165 made 2 years ago

 *Run "main.py*